Executive and Business Meeting...1st Monday...February 3rd,March 3rd,April 7th

 For the dinner meeting on May 19 our program will be the recognition of those who have performed above and beyond the call of duty in the Austin Police,EMS, Fire and Travis County Sheriff Departments.
 The entree will be chicken tenders.

 Our speaker at the June 16th meeting will be Karen Evans,RN,BSN,CLNC from Girling Health Care.
+Her subject will be "Hospice-What's It All About".
+The entree will be fried chicken.

 Remember-our dinner meetings start at 7 pm.